 GASB Statement No. 84 - Fiduciary Activities.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The Statement is effective for periods beginning after December 15, 2018.
+The Statement is effective for periods beginning after December 15, 2019.
+The District has implemented GASB Statement No. 84 for the year ending June 30, 2021.

 GASB Statement No. 87 - Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The Statement is effective for periods beginning after December 15, 2019.
+The Statement is effective for periods beginning after June 15, 2021.